Can You Sue Facebook for User Data Breach?

-By now everyone knows that no one really reads the terms of service before clicking "Accept."
+No one really reads the terms of service before clicking "accept."
 Even if those terms allow an app "to edit, copy, disseminate, publish, transfer, append or merge with other databases, sell, license (by whatever means and on whatever terms) and archive your contribution and data."

 Tracking Personal Data

 The Los Angeles Times breaks down the personal data transfer at issue:

 Cambridge Analytica, a data-mining company, has admitted to obtaining Facebook information through Global Science Research, a company run by researcher Aleksandr Kogan.
 GSR obtained the personal information on Facebook users and their Facebook friends through a personality test app in 2013, under the guise of academic research.
 The information was then provided to Cambridge Analytica.

 The lawsuit, filed by three Californians on behalf of potentially 87 million Facebook users, claims the social media platform's assurances that users "own all of the content and information" they post on the site and "can control how it is shared" by using the platform's privacy settings" are "false and misleading."

 The suit also alleges the data obtained by Cambridge Analytica was used to create profiles and target audiences for political ads in the 2016 presidential election.